-3.1 Opioid(s):
+1) Opioid(s):

-3.1.1 Opioids refer to both the naturally occurring opiates (i.e. medications / substances derived from opium, i.e. morphine, codeine, and heroin) as well as a large number of synthetic congeners, all of which mostly have morphine-like activity at receptors in the brain2.
-Synthetic opioids include compounds like tramadol, oxycodone, hydromorphone, fentanyl, meperidine, methadone, as well as buprenorphine, which is a partial agonist at the receptor.
+- a) Opioids refer to both the naturally occurring opiates (i.e., medications / substances derived from opium, i.e., morphine, codeine, and heroin) as well as a large number of synthetic congeners, all of which mostly have morphine-like activity at receptors in the brain2.
+Synthetic opioids include compounds like tramadol, oxycodone, hydromorphone, fentanyl, meperidine, methadone, as well as buprenorphine, which is a partial agonist at the receptor. - b) Different opioids vary in half-life3 and are commercially available in a variety of immediaterelease and slow-release formulations.
+This results in a wide variability in their duration of action. - c) The metabolism of opioids is impacted by a number of factors, which includes a variety of enzyme systems.
+The rate of metabolism and the risk of drug interactions with opioids are determined largely by which enzyme systems metabolize the opioid4.
+Medical conditions, degree of tolerance to opioids, medication use, alcohol use patterns, and individual differences in metabolism may result in a significant lack of predictability in opioid-related impairment, and hence occupational capacity and risk. - 2) Occasional Use of an Opioid: Single administration of an opioid on an "as needed" basis. - 3) Continuous Use of an Opioid: Regular, typically daily, opioid use.